Annual Climate Trends and Impacts Summary for the Great Lakes Basin

 A product of the Great Lakes Water Quality Agreement – Annex 9

-Coordinated by a partnership between climate services organizations in the U.S. and Canada, this product provides a synthesis report summarizing the previous years’ climate trends, events, new research, assessments, and related activities in the Great Lakes Region.
+Coordinated by a partnership between climate services organizations in the U.S. and Canada, this product provides a synthesis report summarizing the previous years’ climate trends, events, new research, applications, and related activities in the Great Lakes Region.
 This product is a contribution to the U.S.-Canada Great Lakes Water Quality Agreement, through Annex 9 on Climate Change Impacts, and to the national climate assessment processes in the U.S. and Canada.
 It should be cited as: Environment and Climate Change Canada and the U.S. National Oceanic and Atmospheric Administration.
-2023 Annual Climate Trends and Impacts Summary for the Great Lakes Basin.
-2024.
+2024 Annual Climate Trends and Impacts Summary for the Great Lakes Basin.
+2025.

 2023 Document